metablaster/ASM-Formatter/README.md

 - Consistent code indentation
 - Removal of leading and trailing white spaces
 - Removal of starting and ending surplus blank lines
-- Procedures are separated (sectioned) by blank line
+- Procedures are separated by blank line and compacted
+- Optional removal of surplus blank lines
+- Conversion from tabs to spaces and vice versa
+- Conversion from `LF` to `CRLF` and vice versa

 The following file encodings are supported at the moment: